juanlopes/sparrow/README.md

 # sparrow 🪶🪺
-*builds intricate nestings in any environment*
+_Builds nests that make the most out of every inch of space._

 ### A State-of-the-Art Heuristic for the 2D Irregular Strip Packing Problem

-This optimization algorithm can be used to solve the 2D irregular strip packing problems, also commonly referred to as nesting problems.
+This optimization algorithm can be used to solve 2D irregular strip packing problems, also commonly referred to as nesting problems.

-The algorithm is built on top of [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): *a collision detection engine for 2D irregular cutting & packing problems*.
+It builts on [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): *a collision detection engine for 2D irregular cutting & packing problems*.

 ## Example solutions
 <p align="center">